Cell structures on the blob algebra: The Fock space

 Moreover, identifying $ \tau =(t_1, t_2) \in \Bip_1(n) $ with $ f(\tau)=t_1-t_2 \in \Lambda_n$ we have for $ \lambda, \mu \in \Bip_1 $ that

-\end{Thm} \begin{pf*}{Proof} By the choice of $ s $ we have formula (\ref{crystal_order}) as in the proof of Theorem 4.7 of [BJ].
+\end{theorem} \begin{proof} By the choice of $ s $ we have formula (\ref{crystal_order}) as in the proof of Theorem 4.7 of [BJ].
 Notice now that $ m + pe \not=0 $.
-Thus we have that $ \lambda $ and $ \mu $ of (\ref{FLOTW}) are FLOTW bipartitions, that is they belong to $ \Bip_e^s(n) $, see [BJ].
+Thus we have that $ \lambda $ and $ \mu $ of (\ref{FLOTW}) belong to $ \Bip_e^s(n) $.
+These bipartitions were studied in [FLOTW] and are called FLOTW bipartitions in [Ja, BJ] and other references.

 Take now $ \nu = (n_1, n_2) \in \Bip_1(n) $ corresponding to $ \nu \in \Lambda_n $.
 According to Ariki's Theorem there exists $ \mu \in \Bip_e^s(n) $ such that the decomposition number $ d_{\lambda, \nu} := [ S_n(\lambda), L_n(\nu)] $ satisfies